Wilhelm-Zimmermann/HomeControllerHUB/src/Readme.md

 # General Informations
+- Do not ask permition to create new folders, simpy do it all the code written here will be revised and if needs improvement it will be suggested
 - This app uses the "Domain Driven Design" with CQRS and Mediator
 - All the messages that return must be translated using the ISharedResource (this is the globalization)
 - If a new message needs to be created it must be created inside "HomeControllerHub.Globalization/Resources"
+- When you will implement a new entire crud, please take a look on the "Profile" crud it is a good example on how to implement
 - If a new DTO must be created for a entity it must follow this:
     - NameOfDto : IMapFrom<EntityThatNeedsTheMapping>
     - If needs the pagination NameOfDto : IMapFrom<NameOfDto>, IPaginatedDto